 He neither shuffles, deals, or plays.

-15. The Morning Post commentaries and the late 1794 “Bridget” poems shed light on the dynamic and interconnected nature of theatrical, socio-political, and economic concerns in the Romantic period.
-They also reveal the likelihood that Robinson wrote for The Morning Post prior to 1795 as a means to advertise and set the tone for her drama.
-Further, they provide a clue as to why the “Lady Gamblers” felt so compelled to sabotage Nobody both during and before its debut.
-Robinson’s comedy, we find, was not meant simply to generate laughs but to transform public opinion and, even more threateningly, to challenge social hierarchies.
+14. The Morning Post commentaries and the late 1794 “Bridget” poems shed light on the dynamic and interconnected nature of theatrical, socio-political, and economic concerns in the Romantic period.
+They also suggest the possibility that Robinson wrote for The Morning Post prior to 1795 as a means to advertise, set the tone for, and defend her drama.
+Further, they provide a clue as to why the “Lady Gamblers” may have felt compelled to sabotage Nobody both during and before its debut.
+Robinson’s comedy, we find, was not meant simply to generate laughs but to transform public opinion.

-17. Nobody may have been ill-met, but was, even so, not ill-timed.
+16. Nobody may have been ill-met, but was, even so, not ill-timed.
 Despite its negative reception, Robinson’s play serves as a marker of the age’s shifting moral compass and a harbinger of the increasing anti-gaming sentiment to come.
-In May 1796, less than two years following the production of Robinson’s play, the Chief Justice, Lord Kenyon, indignantly proclaimed from the King’s Bench,
+In May 1796, for instance, less than two years following the production of Robinson’s play, the Chief Justice, Lord Kenyon, indignantly proclaimed from the King’s Bench,

 Brewer, William D. 'Mary Robinson as Dramatist: The Nobody Catastrophe.'
 European Romantic Review 17 (July 2006): 265-73.
 Print.

 Brewer, William D., ed.
 The Works of Mary Robinson.
 8 vols.
 London: Pickering and Chatto, 2009-2010.
 Print.

 Byrne, Paula.
 Perdita: The Life of Mary Robinson.
 London: Harper Perennial, 2005.
 Print.